gonzae/modui-popup/README.md

 # modui-popup

-A popup balloon for the backbone.js-based modui suite.
+A backbone.js based popup balloon.

 __For demos see [the modui-popup home page](http://rotundasoftware.github.io/modui-popup/).__